North Carolina

 Fax: (919) 715-0351

-Absentee ballot requests must be received by the county board of elections no later than 5:00pm ET on November 1, 2022 for the November 8, 2022 general election.
-County boards of elections begin mailing absentee ballots to eligible voters who submitted an absentee ballot request form by September 9, 2022.
 After that date, the voter should receive their absentee ballot within about a week of submitting the request, provided the request was received before the deadline.
 Therefore, in order to allow enough time for the absentee ballot requests to be fulfilled before the deadline for the voter to submit the absentee ballot, requests should be made as far in advance of the deadline as possible.

 To request a mail-in absentee ballot, the voter or the voter’s near relative or legal guardian must complete the Absentee Ballot Request Form.
 By law, a “near relative” can be any of the following: spouse, sibling, parent, grandparent, child, grandchild, mother-in-law, father-in-law, daughter-in-law, son-in-law, stepparent, or stepchild of the voter.
+If a voter needs assistance requesting their ballot due to disability, these restrictions do not apply, and they may ask any person to complete and return their absentee ballot request form.

 The Absentee Ballot Request Form can be accessed at: